mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 You could create a project template to avoid copy/paste in every new project having the same base configuration.

 At Mia-Platform, for example, we create a template to configure a project to use Auth0, headless CMS, API portal and Traefik configuration.
-So for a tenant that uses this template, creating this type of project will be a very simple process.
+So for a company that uses this template, creating this type of project will be a very simple process.

 You can interpolate the template with some project data.
 With *mustache.js*, we could iterate through an array, so we can have some configuration iterated for all the environments.
 The values you could use during template interpolation are: